AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a student.
+1. User requests to view a student, a class or an assignment.
-2. EduBook displays the student's details.
+2. EduBook checks whether the target is a student, a class or an assignment.
+3. EduBook displays details of the specified student, all students in the specified class or all students with the specified assignment.

     Use case ends.